How a close relationship with God can

 Even in my early days of Christianity, through my ‘walk of faith’, I came to find that I was largely freed from the bad habits and selfishness that had tended to drag me down in the past.
 I mean I noticed a positive difference in my attitude towards life even at that stage.

-But I eventually noticed so much more can be achieved through a life lived ‘in sync’ with the Lord!
+Yes, I eventually noticed so much more can be achieved through a life lived ‘in sync’ with the Lord!
 Initially these results surprised me.
 My ‘evaluation’ of Christian faith in action led to greater spin-offs than I would have ever thought likely.
 I often use the term, “more of the same” when talking about God’s grace, and its positive outcomes, as he applies it to our lives.
 And I was recognising it ‘more and more often’ in my faith journey and indeed my whole life.

 So, yes, I personally got used to it!
 And indeed I did come to find just how empowering faith can be!
 Mind you, we do need to understand that the road of faith, despite its rewards, will not be totally freed from ‘humps and bumps’.